Oral Fixation, Vol. 2: Commercial performance

 In the United States, Oral Fixation, Vol. 2 debuted at number 5 on the Billboard 200 with first-week sales of 128,000 copies.
-Due to the success of "Hips Don't Lie" from the album reissue, the album moved from number 98 to number 6 on the week of May 6, 2006, selling 81,000 copies.
+The album rebounded in the Billboard 200 albums chart with the success of "Hips Don't Lie" from the album reissue, the album moved from number 98 to number 6 on the week of May 6, 2006, selling 81,000 copies.
 By 2007, the album sold over 1.7 million units in the country.
 The album was certified Platinum by the RIAA in the United States.
-Shakira received 18 Platinum certifications for the sales of Oral Fixation, Vol. 2 in the following countries: Canada, Mexico, Austria, Germany, Hungary, Italy, Norway, Portugal, Spain, Switzerland, Argentina, Peru, Chile, India, Greece, United States, United Kingdom, and her home country, Colombia.
+Shakira additionally received 18 Platinum certifications for the sales of Oral Fixation, Vol. 2 in the following countries: Argentina, Austria, Canada, Chile, Germany, Greece, Hungary, India, Italy, Mexico, Norway, Peru, Portugal, Spain, Switzerland, United States, United Kingdom, and her home country, Colombia.
 Oral Fixation, Vol. 2 was named the ninth best selling album of 2006 worldwide.
-Also it was the 23rd best selling album in the United States of 2006.
-After the performance of "Hips Don't Lie" at the 2006 MTV Video Music Awards, which featured Shakira dancing in an Indian outfit, the album topped India Charts and was certified Platinum selling 80,000 units.
-In April 2007 Oral Fixation, Vol. 2 re-entered the UK Albums Chart at #70 the same week that "Beautiful Liar", Shakira's duet with Beyoncé, entered the singles charts at No. 10 solely through downloads.
-It later moved to #69.
-The album was also certified Platinum in the UK in April 2007.
+In Canada, Oral Fixation, Vol. 2 debuted and peaked at number three and spent 15 weeks in the chart.
+It was certified double-platinum by Music Canada for sales of 200,000 copies.

+In the United Kingdom, Oral Fixation, Vol. 2 peaked at number twelve.
+Oral Fixation, Vol. 2 spent a total of 30 weeks on the chart and was certified platinum by the British Phonographic Industry (BPI) for sales of over 300,000 copies.